-(image) The first part of the church was built between 1891 and 1893 to provide for the fast developing north side of the town and a separate parish was established in 1906 (CDG 150 (1906) p86).
-The architect, W T Lowdell (GRI), designed houses here and in the adjoining parts of Surrey.
-The church is long and aisled with a south chapel.
-Only a tiled and copper-clad flche marks the join between nave and chancel.
-It was built in three stages and the joins in the brickwork are easily visible, especially inside.
-An inscription inside records the completion of the chancel in 1893, which has an east window set high to allow for a tall reredos.
+Lowdell’s church is long and aisled with a south chapel.
+Only a tiled and copper-clad flèche marks the join between nave and chancel.
+The church was built in three stages and the joins in the brickwork are easily visible, both inside and out.
+An inscription records the completion of the chancel in 1893, which has an east window set high to allow for a tall reredos.
 All except the two west bays of the nave and the west porch followed in 1896 (CDG 26 (1896) p25) and the west end was completed in 1912 with an octagonal turret on the southern side.

 The spacious interior with an elaborate tiebeam roof is faced in brick, except for the arcades of two contrasting stones.
-There is a broad blank area between the arcade and the clerestory and there is no chancel arch; instead it is marked off by a low stone wall.
+There is a broad blank area between the arcade and the clerestory and instead of a chancel arch, the chancel is marked off by a low stone wall.
 Across both aisles behind each pillar are half-arches extending across.
 A vestry of 1928 by J Turrill (CDG 1928 p178) matches the rest.
 The adjacent hall of 1923 by A B Mitchell (BE p492) is a striking design with huge projecting eaves.

 There were two lots of repairs to the church by J L Denman and Son in quick succession in 1959-61 and 1964-66 (ICBS).